iqcz/noreboot/README.md

 # noreboot
-based on Nashorn engine to run javascript, and no need to restart application.
+Based on Nashorn engine to run javascript, and no need to restart application.

 About more infomation, please refer to http://openjdk.java.net/projects/nashorn/.